Back to All Events

 Indigenous Storytelling: A Dialogue on Animation with Nicolas Renaud and Neko Wong-Houle

-The Indigenous Futures Research Centre (IFRC) is excited to co-present a panel at CUJAH’s conference, Unveiling Narratives: Exploring the Intersection of Art and Storytelling.
+The Indigenous Futures Research Centre (IFRC) co-presented a panel at CUJAH’s conference, Unveiling Narratives: Exploring the Intersection of Art and Storytelling.

-This panel brings together Professor Nicolas Renaud, filmmaker, installation artist, and Concordia Faculty member from the Huron-Wendat First Nation of Wendake, in conversation with artist and undergraduate student, Neko Wong-Houle, from the Blackfoot, Kainai First Nation, to discuss their respective artistic practices and the possibilities of using digital and analog animation as a tool for Indigenous storytelling.
-This panel will be moderated by the IFRC’s Research Coordinator, Hanss Lujan Torres.
+This panel brought together Professor Nicolas Renaud, filmmaker, installation artist, and Concordia Faculty member from the Huron-Wendat First Nation of Wendake, in conversation with artist and undergraduate student, Neko Wong-Houle, from the Blackfoot, Kainai First Nation, to discuss their respective artistic practices and the possibilities of using digital and analog animation as a tool for Indigenous storytelling.
+This panel was moderated by the IFRC’s Research Coordinator, Hanss Lujan Torres.

-Nicolas Renaud will discuss his film, Onyionhwentsïio’ (2022) (which means “Our wonderful land” in Wendat), an experimental animated short film on the path of a portage trail that reads as a commentary on Indigenous people having to carry the weight of a long-enduring legacy of colonial oppression.
+Nicolas Renaud discussed his film, Onyionhwentsïio’ (2022) (which means “Our wonderful land” in Wendat), an experimental animated short film on the path of a portage trail that reads as a commentary on Indigenous people having to carry the weight of a long-enduring legacy of colonial oppression.

-Neko Wong-Houle will discuss their film Otanimm/Onnimm (Daughter/Father) (2020), a collaborative project between Wong-Houle and their father, Terrance Houle.
+Neko Wong-Houle discussed their film Otanimm/Onnimm (Daughter/Father) (2020), a collaborative project between Wong-Houle and their father, Terrance Houle.
 Together, they present a work articulated around their deep connection to one another, lovingly exploring an Indigenous daughter/father story.

 Previous